Who Should Apply

 While most of our applicants tend to be early stage (idea, prototype, seeking their first professional investment), we can work with later stage companies as long as you are open to feedback on your business model.

-Our alumni came to us when they were just getting started, and have gone on to (collectively) earn or raise more than 1.5 Billion USD.
-They are addressing some of the hardest challenges in the world, such as:
+Our alumni have gone on to (collectively) earn or raise more than 1.5 Billion USD.
+They are addressing some of the most important challenges in the world, such as:

 - Increasing the amount of healthy food and healthy farmers in our world, like Ignitia, Elevated Honey, & Vari,